zimbora/esp32-freeRTOS2/Readme.md

 Increase fw version in ./package.h file
 Increase app version credentials.h file inside ./src/app folder

+## TODO
+  - Add uid to the header of fota request
+  - Fota md5 is being well calculated but the comparison is not being well done

 ## SYSFILE

   On startup 3 directories are created: